-Occasionally, our office is able to hire second or third year law students for Spring Law Clerk positions.
+Occasionally, our office is able to hire second or third-year law students for Spring Law Clerk positions.
 Spring clerks work in our Law and Motion Unit and respond to motions for the Felony Trial Team.
-Generally these are motions to set aside an information pursuant to California Penal Code section 995, or motions to suppress evidence pursuant to California Penal Code section 1538.5.
+Generally, these are motions to set aside an information pursuant to California Penal Code section 995, or motions to suppress evidence pursuant to California Penal Code section 1538.5.
 Law Clerks will be assigned individual motions and write a written response under the guidance of the unit supervisor.
-They will also argue the motion in court, including calling and questioning of witnesses as necessary.
+They will also argue the motion in court, including calling and questioning witnesses as necessary.
 If you are interested in applying for this position, please contact DDA Ryan Wagner by email.

-Deputy District Attorney Fixed Term:
+Deputy District Attorney Positions:

 Our office is always looking for prosecutors to join our team.
 Both entry-level and experienced prosecutors are encouraged to apply.
 All interested applicants should check the following links to access our ongoing recruitments or subscribe for future announcements: